KhronosGroup/Vulkan-Hpp/README.md

 To avoid name collisions with the Vulkan C API the C++ bindings reside in the vk namespace.
 The following rules apply to the new naming

 * All functions, enums, handles, and structs have the Vk prefix removed.
-In addition to this the first leter of functions is lower case.
+In addition to this the first letter of functions is lower case.
   * `vkCreateImage` can be accessed as `vk::createImage`
   * `VkImageTiling` can be accessed as `vk::ImageTiling`
   * `VkImageCreateInfo` can be accessed as `vk::ImageCreateInfo`